remnawave/panel/docs/install/subscription-page/bundled.md

 ## Configuring subscription page (optional) {#customization}

-You can customize the subscription page by creating an `app-config.json` file.
+You can customize the subscription page in the Subpage Builder in Remnawave Dashboard.
 This allows you to:

 - Add support for different VPN apps
 - Customize text and instructions in multiple languages